thermal-ice/ios_projects/README.md

 # ios_projects
-A collection of various ios apps that I've made
+A collection of various ios apps that I've made.

 Yes, it is an absolute mess.